tallinnrunningtours/tallinnrunningtours.github.io/src/pages/index.md

 | Eastbound and Down <br /> Distances: 10/12km <br /> Time: 1h-1h15m | Round the Island <br /> Distances: 12/15/17km <br /> Time: 1h15-1h45m | Private Group <br /> _Contact us!_|

 ## Logistics :truck:
 - **Start time**: This is highly tailored to your needs.
+Not an early riser?
+No problem.
+Feel like going out after lunch?
+Absolutely.
 Let us know in the booking what time you'd like to start so we can plan accordingly (subject to availability)
 - **Start / Finish location**: Most routes start and finish by [Viru Gate](https://maps.app.goo.gl/N3jNP5vX5Eu6wLve6).
 Let us know in the booking if you'd prefer to start/finish elsewhere (e.g. by your hotel, by a bar 🍺 ).
 - **Pace**: By default we will aim for 6min/km (10min/mile) pace to start with.
 During the run, we will check in with you often as well.
 - **What does this include?**: All runs include photo stops where you can take photos and fueling stops for anything you've brought along.